The Improbable Journey Of Fleming's Discovery of Penicillin

 Accident #6: The Moldy Melon That Massed Produced Penicillin

-Which brings us to another accident, led by our only female character in this saga, Mary Hunt, AKA Moldy Mary.
+This brings us to another accident, led by our only female character in this saga, Mary Hunt, AKA Moldy Mary.
 Moldy Mary was charged with finding new molds or penicillins in hopes of finding one that was better at producing the golden juice.

 One day, at the corner grocer’s, she found mold on a cantaloupe; this fungus was Penicillium chrysogenum.
 It produced 200x more penicillin than Fleming’s strain, and with a few zaps from the X-ray gun, new mutants arose from this original strain.
 Some of these mutants produced 1000x as much penicillin as the original.
 Now they had a weapon for mass production.

 In 1942, Anne Miller was on her deathbed, plagued with a terrible infection.
 She had tragically faced a miscarriage and, to add insult to injury, she developed a dreadful infection.
 The doctor’s deemed her a lost cause and thus she was a good candidate to test penicillin once more.
 This time, however, there would be enough penicillin.
-Anne became the first patient to be successfully treated and cured, she may have lost her baby that day, but she did not lose her life.
+Anne became the first American patient to be successfully treated and cured.
+She may have lost her baby that day, but she did not lose her life.